Mormon Church Sexual Abuse Lawsuit

-There is no acceptable place for sexual abuse or sexual assault.
-But when it takes place in a religious community—and especially when that community takes steps to cover up the abuse—victims may feel doubly betrayed.
+There is no acceptable place for personal molestation or assault.
+But when it occurs in a religious community—and especially when that community takes steps to cover up the assault—those injured may feel doubly betrayed.

-In recent years, a series of lawsuits against the Church of Jesus Christ of Latter-Day Saints—also called the Mormon Church, after its Book of Mormon—alleged that within the church, leaders routinely cover-up allegations of sexual assault among members.
+In recent years, a series of lawsuits against the Church of Jesus Christ of Latter-Day Saints—also called the Mormon Church, after its Book of Mormon—alleged that leaders routinely cover up allegations of sexual assault among members.

-This permits abusers to eventually find new victims, the plaintiffs say, and prevents victims from healing or remaining full members of the Latter Day Saints community.
+The plaintiffs say this permits abusers to eventually find new persons to harm and prevents those injured from healing or remaining full members of the Latter Day Saints community.

-It can also create a social backlash against accusers, who may be accused of provoking the attack with immodest dress or behavior, or instructed that a good Christian must forgive the attacker.
+It can also create a social backlash against accusers, who may be accused of provoking the attack with immodest dress or behavior or instructed that a good Christian must forgive the sexual predator.

-The Mormon church believes in the divinity of Jesus Christ just like Protestants and Catholics, but they also believe in additional material that the religion’s founder uncovered in the late 1800s, which says a lost tribe of Israel settled in the Americas and worshipped as Christians.
+The Mormon church believes in the divinity of Jesus Christ, just like Protestants and Catholics.
+Still, they also believe in additional material that the religion's founder uncovered in the late 1800s, which says a lost tribe of Israel settled in the Americas and worshiped as Christians.

 The Mormon Bishop preaches a very strong emphasis on family, a commitment to emergency preparedness, and a tradition where young adults do one to two years of missionary work.
 (Mainstream Mormons have not practiced polygamy since 1890, but polygamy is practiced in some fundamentalist LDS splinter groups.)